 Stellar Consensus Protocol

-One of Stellar’s innovations in the cryptocurrency space is a new consensus protocol, Stellar Consensus Protocol (SCP) modeled as a federated Byzantine agreement.
-Standard Byzantine agreement solutions are centralized; however, CPS proposes a way to enable distributed agreement.
+One of Stellar’s innovations in the cryptocurrency space is a novel consensus protocol, Stellar Consensus Protocol (SCP), modeled as a federated Byzantine agreement.
+Standard Byzantine agreement solutions are centralized; however, SCP proposes a way to enable distributed agreement.

 Distributed consensus itself is not an innovation, but most cryptocurrency protocols rely on all nodes trusting other nodes that solve hash puzzles (proof of work) or that have used the currency in the past (proof of stake).
 In SCP, each node selects a set of nodes that it trusts and defines conditions under which it agrees with statements the nodes make.